IIT-EnergySystemModels/openTEPES/README.md

 The objective is to evaluate future needs for generation and storage, and for electricity, hydrogen, and heat networks.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

-The **openTEPES** model represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for several future years**.
+The **openTEPES** model is a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years), defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for multiple future years**.
 It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.
 The user predefines the expansion candidates, and the model determines the optimal decisions among them.

-It automatically determines optimal expansion plans that satisfy multiple attributes simultaneously.
+It automatically determines optimal expansion plans that satisfy multiple criteria simultaneously.
 Its main features are:

 - **Dynamic (perfect foresight)**: the scope of the model corresponds to several periods (years) on a long-term horizon, for example, 2030, 2035, and 2040.